MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ### Set the qubit parameters

 Finally, you specify the qubit parameters.
 You choose six [pre-defined qubit parameter models](xref:microsoft.quantum.overview.resources-estimator#physical-qubit-parameters), four are gate-based and two are Majorana based models.
-For the Majorana based models we assume a Floquet code as QEC scheme.
+For the Majorana based models, you assume a Floquet code as QEC scheme.
 For more information, see [QEC schemes](xref:microsoft.quantum.overview.resources-estimator#quantum-error-correction-schemes).

 ```python
 params.items[0].qubit_params.name = "qubit_gate_us_e3"